 Pet loss support groups can be a place to share, talk, and receive support from others who can relate to what you’re experiencing.
 This can help you feel understood and validated.
 Without support, a person might feel like they cannot open up and receive the empathy and help they need at this time, and a support group is an excellent way to prevent an unhealthy coping mechanism from developing.

-Support groups can offer a forum to post on, a chat group, and even virtual support groups you can use based on your state or region.9 If you’re unsure about where to find one, ask your dog’s vet for resources, or if you have a counselor/therapist, you can ask them as well.
+Support groups can offer a forum to post on, a chat group, and there are even virtual support groups you can use based on your state or region.6 If you’re unsure about where to find a support group, ask your dog’s vet for resources, or if you have a therapist you’re already seeing, you can ask them as well.

 2. Memorialize Your Dog